yash492/Tic-Tac-Toe/README.md

-A tic-tac-toe game that you canplay with friends
+A tic-tac-toe game that you can play with friends